-There is plenty of buzz around social media of all types -Facebook, Twitter, Instagram, YouTube, LinkedIn, SnapChat, TikTok, and the list goes on.
-But how can it be leveraged by a functional medicine practice?
-Is it necessary, and does it do anything to actual grow your practice?
+There is plenty of buzz around social media of all types - Facebook, Twitter, Instagram, YouTube, LinkedIn, SnapChat, TikTok, and the list goes on.
+But how can it be leveraged by a direct primary care practice?
+Is it necessary, and does it do anything to actually grow your practice?